-Ice Age Trail: Washington County Milwaukee River is a 7.8 mile moderately trafficked point-to-point trail located near Kewaskum, WI that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
-Dogs are also able to use this trail.

-Enjoy the trailside kettles and deep forest along the Ice Age Trail from the New Fane Trail Area to the Eisenbahn Trail.
-Follow the Ice Age Trail through the southern end of the Kettle Moraine State Forest-Northern Unit.
-You'll be able to enjoy countless kettles right from the trail as you meander through forest and meadow.
-This segment of the Ice Age Trail covers the Washington County Milwaukee River segment of the Ice Age Trail and all it's access points, trailheads, parking, connecting trails, communities, parks, preserves, and facilities.
-The Ice Age Trail is a thousand-mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
-Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.

-No. 7 - Ice Age Trail: Washington County Milwaukee River is a 7.8 mile moderately trafficked point-to-point trail located near Kewaskum, WI that features beautiful wild flowers and is good for all skill levels.
+Ice Age Trail: Washington County Milwaukee River is a 7.8 mile moderately trafficked point-to-point trail located near Kewaskum, Wisconsin that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail.

 Enjoy the trailside kettles and deep forest along the Ice Age Trail from the New Fane Trail Area to the Eisenbahn Trail.
 Follow the Ice Age Trail through the southern end of the Kettle Moraine State Forest-Northern Unit.
 You'll be able to enjoy countless kettles right from the trail as you meander through forest and meadow.
 This segment of the Ice Age Trail covers the Washington County Milwaukee River segment of the Ice Age Trail and all it's access points, trailheads, parking, connecting trails, communities, parks, preserves, and facilities.
 The Ice Age Trail is a thousand-mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
 Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.